Iarwain01/Test-for-Middle-Python-Developer/Task-1/Documentation.md

+### Code Structure:
+I implemented a simple two-layer neural network and trained it on the MNIST digit recognizer dataset.
+It's meant to be an instructional example, through which you can understand the underlying math of neural networks better.

 Here is the most simplest way to implement a Neural Network using just Numpy.
 This following model has a simple two-layer architecture.
 Input layer $a^{[0]}$ has 784 units corresponding to the 784 pixels in each 28x28 input image.
 A hidden layer $a^{[1]}$ has 10 units with ReLU activation, and finally output layer $a^{[2]}$ will have 10 units corresponding to the ten digit classes with softmax activation.
 Here is the Mathemetical explaination of following code.

 **Forward propagation**